bmolnar91/workbook/module_oop.md

 #### What is null-conditional operator?
+WIP

+A *null-conditional operator* applies a member access, `?.`, or element access, `?[]`, operation to its operand only if that operand evaluates to non-null; otherwise, it returns `null`.
+* If `a` evaluates to `null`, the result of `a?.x` or `a?[x]` is `null`.
+* If `a` evaluates to non-null, the result of `a?.x` or `a?[x]` is the same as the result of `a.x` or `a[x]`, respectively.

 #### What is null-coalescing operator?
+WIP

+The *null-coalescing operator* `??` returns the value of its left-hand operand if it isn't `null`; otherwise, it evaluates the right-hand operand and returns its result.

+The *null-coalescing assignment operator* `??=` assigns the value of its right-hand operand to its left-hand operand only if the left-hand operand evaluates to null.

 #### What is serialization?
+WIP

+Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.
+Its main purpose is to save the state of an object in order to be able to recreate it when needed.
+The reverse process is called deserialization.

+JSON serialization:
+* Serializes the public properties of an object into a string, byte array, or stream (that conforms to the RFC 8259 JSON specification).
+* Using the `JsonSerializer` (`System.Text.Json.JsonSerializer`) class.

+Binary serialization:
+* Uses binary encoding to produce compact serialization for uses such as storage or socket-based network streams.
+In binary serialization, all members, even members that are read-only, are serialized, and performance is enhanced.
+* Using the `BinaryFormatter` (`System.Runtime.Serialization.Formatters.Binary.BinaryFormatter`) class.

+XML serialization:
+* Serializes the public fields and properties of an object, or the parameters and return values of methods, into an XML stream.
+* Results in strongly typed classes with public properties and fields that are converted to XML.
+* Using the `XmlSerializer` (`System.Xml.Serialization.XmlSerializer`) class.

 #### What is the difference between Finalize() and Dispose() methods?
+WIP

+The garbage collector (GC) plays the main role in .NET for memory management.
+The GC is responsible for releasing the memory (objects) that is not being used by the application, but it can reclaim or release only memory which is used by managed resources.
+File handlers, window handlers, network sockets, database connections, etc. can cause problems.
+These resources have to be disposed of manually so that the GC can collect them eventually.

+Dispose:
+* The `Dispose()` method is exposed to classes that implement the `IDisposable` interface.
+For many classes, `Dispose()` just calls the built-in `Close()` method.
+(One exception are database connections, where these two methods work slightly differently).

+Finalize:
+* `Finalize()`, also called the destructor, cannot be called explicitly in the code.
+Only the GC can call it when object becomes inaccessible.
+* It cannot be implemented directly, only via declaring a destructor. `~MyClass() { this.Dispose(); }`
+* When to implement?
+There may be any unmanaged resource for example file stream declared at class level.
+We may not be knowing what stage or which step is appropriate to close the file.
+This object is being used at many places in the application.
+So in this scenario Finalize can be appropriate location where unmanaged resource can be released.
+* It's a bit expensive to use.

+Some types encapsulate disposable resources in a manner where it is easy to use and dispose of them in a single action.
+The general usage is often like this: open, read or write, close (Dispose).
+It fits very well with the `using` construct.

+Others are a bit more difficult. `WaitEventHandle`s for instances are not used like this as they are used to signal from one thread to another.
+The question then becomes who should call `Dispose()` on these?
+As a safeguard types like these implement a `Finalize()` method, which makes sure resources are disposed when the instance is no longer referenced by the application.

+Bottom line: always use `Dispose()` to dispose of unmanaged resources as soon as possible.
+Implement `Finalize()` only if it's really necessary.

 #### How do you inherit a class from another class in C#?
 WIP